 After revealing that morphological evolution in this genus was driven by ecological specialization rather than by the colonization of insular environments, in this new paper we investigate in more detail the mechanisms shaping that habitat-based differentiation of body size and shape.
 In particular, we address the role of allometry and phenotypic integration in generating the patterns of morphological diversity in a phylogenetic context, testing for differences in allometric trends and integration levels among the different habitats that this clade utilizes.
 Our results broadly show that selective pressures act differently in species exploiting different habitats through different allometric trajectories and integration patterns, which leads to similar body shapes in species with different body sizes and ecological characteristics.
 Another interesting result is the congruence between allometric trends at the individual and the species levels (i.e., static and evolutionary allometry, respectively).

-The kind of analyses we present here is, in our opinion, very relevant to understand how adaptive processes operate and shape the evolutionary dynamics of particular clades.
+The kind of analyses we present here are, in our opinion, very relevant to understanding how adaptive processes operate and shape the evolutionary dynamics of particular clades.
 Ecomorphological patterns are fairly well understood for a large number of taxa, but the specific mechanisms through which such patterns originate are not so commonly addressed in the literature.
-Methodological and theoretical developments in the fields of allometry and integration allow us to look at ecology-based morphological diversity through a more nuanced lens to discern the processes underlying observed evolutionary patterns.
-Moreover, while allometry studies usually focus on either evolutionary or static allometry, here, thanks to the extensive morphological dataset on Pristurus, we were able to explore both levels, closing the gap and providing insights into the relationship between the two.
+Methodological and theoretical developments in the fields of allometry and integration allow us to look at ecologically-based morphological diversity through a more nuanced lens to discern the processes underlying observed evolutionary patterns.
+Moreover, while allometric studies usually focus on either evolutionary or static allometry, here, thanks to the extensive morphological dataset on Pristurus, we were able to explore both levels, closing the gap and providing insights into the relationship between the two.

 We are confident that our manuscript will be of great interest both to the community of evolutionary ecologists and to biologists focused on morphology.
 Overall, our results get us closer to understand how and why the evolutionary patterns unfold as they do across the tree of life and, therefore, we believe it is a perfect fit for Proceedings B.